Basic Food - Work Requirements

 Ineligibility Due to Failure to Meet ABAWD Requirements

-If a client exhausts the 3-out-of-36 months eligibility limit, we must terminate the person's Basic Food benefits as soon as we become aware of this information.
-We must deny this person Basic Food at application or recertification if they do not have a personal exemption and they do not live in a waived area, unless they have requalified under Regaining Eligibility
+If a client exhausts the three out of 36-months eligibility limit, terminate the person's Basic Food benefits as soon as we become aware of this information.
+We must also deny this person Basic Food at application or recertification if they don't have a personal exception, unless they have requalified under Requalifying after the three-month limit.

 Regaining Eligibility